brandonwkerns/lpt-matlab/README.md

    --> The template "config/options.trmm_template.m" file has the updated MJO LPT identification.

-3) get the accumulated rain data files.
+3) get the 3 day rainfall data files (src/preprocess).

    3a) It is recommended to link the original files into a subdirectory of "data/raw" directory
        so you remember where they came from.
 E.g., "data/raw/tmpa" for TMPA.